juntaki/pomlog/README.md

 # Productivity logger
-Time logger based on Pomodoro technique.
+Work time logger for more productivity

 ## Setup